The World's Biggest (and Best!) Nail Knowledge Centre

 Nail Grooves / Depressions

 What are nail grooves / depressions and what causes them?
 The condition renders to the changes in the nail matrix and nail bed, which can be damaged or affected chemically, biologically or mechanically.
-Whilst slight vertical grooves / depressions on the nail are normal and highlight the ridges of the nail bed, there are certain …
+Whilst slight vertical nail grooves / depressions on the nail are normal and highlight the ridges of the nail bed, there are …

 Nail Grooves / Depressions READ MORE